Summer 2026 application now open!

 AIRFARE

-Students are responsible for booking their own flights to meet the group in Providence.
-Once enrolled our admissions team will assist you in choosing the correct arrival and departure times.
+Students are responsible for booking their own flights to meet the group in Providence, Rhode Island.
+Once enrolled, our admissions team will assist you in choosing the correct arrival and departure times.

 FINANCIAL AID

 SStS is in search of curious, compassionate, globally-minded students from all backgrounds.
-We will do all that we can financially to support students who require assistance.
+We will do everything possible to provide financial support to students who require assistance.
 If you would like to be considered for financial assistance, please indicate this on the application.
 Resources are limited and tend to be less than 50% of tuition.

 TERMS & CONDITIONS